danielle076/java_advanced/src/B_Methods/readme.md

 Methods are used to reuse code: define the code once and use it multiple times.

+From the main method you call the different methods.

 ### Method declaration explained

     public static void main (String[] args) {